1st Battalion, 7th Marines: Vietnam War

-Gulf War
+Persian Gulf War

 The 1st Battalion, 7th Marines, was the first unit to man defensive positions in Saudi Arabia during Operation Desert Shield in August 1990.
-The Battalion was an integral member of Task Force Ripper.
+The battalion was an integral member of Task Force Ripper.
 As Desert Shield became Desert Storm, 1/7 participated in the diagonal thrust to the perimeter of Kuwait City, spearheading the liberation of Kuwait from Iraq.
 1/7 returned to Twentynine Palms in California, in March 1991.

-Somalia
+Somali Civil War

 On 11 December 1992, the first elements of 1st Battalion, 7th Marines, arrived at Mogadishu, Somalia for Operation Restore Hope.
 1/7 operations were conducted in Baidoa, Bardera, Oddur, Afgoye and Mogadishu.
-The Battalion relieved Task Force Mogadishu for occupation of the Stadium Complex in Mogadishu on 25 January 1993.
+The battalion relieved Task Force Mogadishu for occupation of the Stadium Complex in Mogadishu on 25 January 1993.
 The following night, Lance Corporal Anthony Botello was killed while on point, during a night patrol in the city.
-Botello was the only other Marine besides Pfc.
-Domingo Arroyo (3rd Battalion 11th Marines) to be killed in action in Somalia.
-1/7 turned over their mission and area of operations in Mogadishu to the 10th Baluch Battalion on 24 April 1993 and returned to Twentynine Palms.
+Botello was the only other marine besides PFC Domingo Arroyo (3rd Battalion 11th Marines) to be killed in action in Somalia; 1/7 turned over their mission and area of operations in Mogadishu to the 10th Baluch Battalion on 24 April 1993 and returned to Twentynine Palms.